 Hydrate, hydrate, and hydrate, even if you are not thirsty.
 Even when fully hydrated I have began to feel faint or ill because I become too low in Potassium.
 Now, I also pack plenty of Gatorade or Powerade to replenish my electrolytes.
 Always listen to your body.

 One day I was half way to completing a small excavation when my body told me to get out of the field and into some AC.
 It took two rest stops under skimpy shade to work my way back to my van.
 I stripped off my shirt and turned on the AC to high.
-I was over my limit that day, and was later told that it had be an extraordinary 106 degrees.
+I was over my limit that dad.
+Later I was told that it had be an extraordinary 106 degrees.
 My body knew it before my mind did.
 Just listen and be safe.

 When you have been out in the windy and dusty desert or prairie you never want to just wipe a smudge from you glasses.
 The dust is comprised of either Bentonite clay or other shape edged particles.
 You can still see through the glasses but they attract a film of this dust.
 If you wipe it, the particles can permanently scratch your lenses.
 They will then look like they are frosted.
 I have ruined more than one pair until I figured this out.
 I now first wash the glasses in a baggy with soap and water.
 I then toss the wash water and rinse with clear water.
 Only then do I dare wipe with even the best lens wipes.
 And, with all that dust a saline eye rinse comes in handy.